jellyfishsolutions/lynx-admin-ui/README.md

 ```
 Since `subcategories` is defined as an array of `Category`, it is necessary to explicit the `selfType` of the single element of the array, that is `Category`.
 NOTE: the Typescript compiler will infer `Array` as type of `subcategories`.

+### `uiSettings` parameter
+The `uiSettings` parameter contains information on how the fields should appear in the editor interface and in the filtering section of the list interface.
+By default, both in the editor and in the filtering section, widgets are displayed in the typical 12 column grid system.

+This parameter defines the following optional properties:

+* `editorClasses`: indicates custom CSS classes to the widget when displayed in the editor section (default to `col-12`).
+* `filterClasses`: indicates custom CSS classes to the widget when displayed in the filtering section (default to `col-12`).
+* `listTemplate`: indicates a custom template to be used in the list view.
+The template can access the `value` variable, containing the current value of the field.

+Moreover, in the editor section, each field is wrapped inside a `div` with an unique id.
+The id is defined as `field-{{entity-name}}-{{name-of-the-field}}`.
+Using the id, it is possible to customize though CSS rules the aspect of a single field.